kunaldevkar16/TO_DOLISTAPP/README.md

 ## Features

 *   **Task Creation:** Easily add new tasks to your to-do list with a title and optional description.
-*   **Task Prioritization:**  (If you have this feature) Option to set priorities (e.g., high, medium, low) for tasks to focus on what's most important.
-(If not, remove this line)
+*   **Task Prioritization:**  Option to set priorities (e.g., high, medium, low) for tasks to focus on what's most important.
 *   **Task Completion:** Mark tasks as complete with a simple tap, visually indicating progress.
 *   **Task Editing:** Modify existing tasks to update descriptions, priority, or other details.
 *   **Task Deletion:** Remove unwanted or completed tasks from the list.
-*   **List Organization:** (If you have categories or lists) Organize tasks into different lists or categories for better management.
-(If not, remove this line)
+*   **List Organization:** Organize tasks into different lists or categories for better management.
 *   **Persistent Storage:** Tasks are saved locally on the device, ensuring they are available even after closing the app.

 ## Tech Stack